jpsch8/myMathResearch/README.md

 I am implimenting math concepts from my linear algebra class.
 There are some set theory functions that can help with finding unions, intersections, etc.
 I need to add researchers
-new researcher added, Ed Linihan
+new researcher added, Ed Linihan. added security policy, not sure what it does.